 Potassuum was determined using Ion-Selective Electrode (ISE) method which measures the concentration of potassium ions in serum by using a selective membrane that is responsive to the activity of potassium ions.
 The potential difference generated by the interaction of potassium ions with the membrane is proportion.
 The Ion-Selective Electrode (ISE) method measures the concentration of potassium ions in serum by using a selective membrane that is responsive to the activity of potassium ions.
 The potential difference generated by the interaction of potassium ions with the membrane is proportional to the logarithm of the ion activity in the sample.

-Serum Biochemistry

-Using automatic biochemical analyzer (Humalyzer-3000, USA) serum samples was used to estimate urea, triglyceride, cholesterol, albumin, glucose, total protein (TP), alanine aminotransferase (ALT), and aspartate transaminase (AST). while globulin concentration was determined by difference between TP and albumin.
-Albumin/globulin ratio was calculated by dividing albumin by the calculated globulin values.
-Alkaline phosphatase (ALP) activities was determined using spectrophotometric method, as described by Ni et al., (2019).
-Total bilirubin was determined using techniques described by Kundrapu & Noguez (2018).
-Electrolyte determination was done by methods described by Injeti et al. (2021).

 STRESS BIOMARKERS

 Cortisol

 Blood samples (10 mL) were collected in heparinized vacuum tubes from the jugular vein immediately before the slaughter to determine plasma cortisol concentrations.
-Hormone concentration was determined by a competitive enzyme immunoassay kit for cortisol detpermination (Radim, Pomezia, Italy).
+Hormone concentration was determined by a competitive enzyme immunoassay kit for cortisol determination (Radim, Pomezia, Italy).

 Prolactin